-Where a child presents with traits of dyslexia, dyscalculia or visual stress, we may refer through to the Indigo Dyslexia Centre.
-This year we have made recommendations to two families, both of whom felt that the school has a strong enough understanding at this stage and would not pursue a diagnostic assessment.
+Where a child presents with traits of dyslexia, dyscalculia or visual stress, we may make a referral to a dyslexic assessment centre.
+This year we have made recommendations to 2 families, 1 of which felt that the school has a strong enough understanding at this stage and would not pursue a diagnostic assessment.
+The other child received a diagnosis of dyslexia.

-Where a child presents with visual stress, we make recommendations for children to under-go an eye test and potentially a visual stress test at their chosen opticians.
-This academic year, 1 child has been diagnosed as experiencing visual stress at their opticians, with reasonable adjustments made with overlays, appropriate coloured paper and tinted exercise books.
+Where a child presents with visual stress, we make recommendations for children to undergo an eye test and potentially a visual stress test at their chosen opticians.
+This academic year, 2 children have been diagnosed as experiencing visual stress at their opticians, with reasonable adjustments made with overlays, appropriate coloured paper and tinted exercise books.

-In a very small number of cases, where all other avenues have been explored, the school consults with the Psychology and Therapeutic Services to secure advice from an Educational Psychologist.
-This year, there has been one child who has been referred to and supported by this service, alongside multiple agencies to support his severe needs.
-This support will continue into the next academic year.
+In a small number of cases, where all other avenues have been explored, the school has consulted with the Psychology and Therapeutic Services to secure advice from an Educational Psychologist.
+This year, there has been two children who have been referred to and supported by this service, alongside multiple agencies to support their complex needs.